The Internet Layer, Explained

 This layer is also responsible for routing the IP datagrams.
 The main protocols included at the Internet layer are Internet Protocol (IP), Internet Control Message Protocol (ICMP), Address Resolution Protocol (ARP), Reverse Address Resolution Protocol (RARP), and Internet Group Management Protocol (IGMP).

-You will commonly hear IPV4 and IPV6 mentioned in relation to this layer.
-For the purposes of this training, though, we focused on IPV4.
+You will commonly hear IPV4 and IPV6 mentioned with this layer.
+For this training, though, we focused on IPV4.

 Optigo Networks Intro to networking webinar with Distech Controls